-To assist with any potential guarantee claim please complete the following information:-To be completed by the installer.
+To assist with any potential guarantee claim please complete the following information: To be completed by the installer.

+Dealer the appliance was purchased from:

 Name:

 Address:

 Telephone No:

 ESSENTIAL information:

 Date Installed

 Model Description:

 Serial No:

 Installation Engineer:

 Company Name:

 Address:

 Telephone No:

 Commissioning Checks - to be completed and signed:

-Is the flue custom correct for this appliance?
+Is the flue system correct for this appliance?
 Yes No

-Is the flue system correct for this appliance?
 Flue swept and checked for soundness?
-Yes No No
+Yes No

--

 Smoke test completed on installed appliance?
-Yes No No
+Yes No

 Spillage test complete?
-Yes No No
+Yes No

 Has the use of the appliance, operation and controls been explained?
 Yes No

 Clearance to combustible materials checked?
 Yes No

 Instruction book handed to the customer?
-Yes No
+No

 CO Alarm fitted?
 Yes No

 Signature: Print Name: